COVID-19 FAQs for Faculty and Staff

 What are the symptoms of coronavirus (COVID-19)?

 The virus symptoms manifest as a mild to severe respiratory illness with fever, cough and shortness of breath.
-The Centers for Disease Control believes at this time that symptoms may appear in as few as two days or up to as long as 14 days after exposure.
+The CDC believes at this time that symptoms may appear in as few as two days or up to as long as 14 days after exposure.
+Other less common symptoms include sore throat, nasal congestion, abdominal pain and diarrhea.
+Some people might experience a loss of smell or taste.
+Some individuals may not experience any symptoms of COVID-19 during the first 2 days they are infected.

 What should I do if I have symptoms of COVID-19?

-If you experience symptoms, isolate yourself, do not come to work and seek medical attention by calling a medical professional.
+If you experience symptoms, isolate yourself, do not leave your home and seek medical attention by calling a medical professional.
 Inform medical professionals of your symptoms and any recent travel or potential exposure before going to the health facility.
+Avoid public transportation including ride share.
+If you are experiencing chest pain and difficulty breathing, you should call 911 if you are off campus and if on campus call University Police at 781-891-3131.

 What if I have received a presumptive diagnosis (the likely condition) or confirmed case of COVID-19?